CyrilleB79/NVDAScripts/README.md

     * In the Advanced category of the settings dialog, check the "Enable loading custom code from Developer Scratchpad directory" option.
     * Press the "Open developer scratchpad directory" button
     * copy the script you want to install in the corresponding subfolder (appModules or globalPlugins) of the scratchpad folder.
+    * Validate with "OK" in the settings dialog.

 ## globalPlugins Scripts